ccallawa/alyvix_service_doc/full_restful_api.rst

 a GET, PUT, POST or DELETE call such as ``GET /license`` will result in a final URL of the form ``https://<alyvix_service_ip>:<port>/license``.

 All return values will be in JSON format.
-The included examples are written in Python.
+The included example invocations are written in Python.

 .. _alyvix_service_restful_api_license: